Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: System's Architecture

 \section{System's Architecture}

-In this Section, we discuss the structure of the proposed architecture, which is depicted in Figure \ref{fig:pipeline}.
-It consists of three parts.
-First, raw range data are acquired, and each scan is converted into a 2D bitmap-like image, so that it is in the most appropriate format for a CNN.
-Then, a dataset of real-world 2D scans (each one converted into a bitmap) is collected and \emph{offline} training is performed.
-Once training is complete, the pallet detection module trained in the previous step is coupled with a Kalman filter-based tracker, which is used \emph{online} to match potential pallet detections over time.
+In this Section, we discuss the structure of the proposed architecture, which is depicted in Figure \ref{fig:pipeline}. { It consists of three parts.
+First (\emph{Phase 1}), raw range data are acquired, and each scan is converted into a 2D bitmap-like image, so that it is in the most appropriate format for a CNN.
+Then (\emph{Phase 2}), a dataset of real-world 2D scans, each one converted into a bitmap, is collected and \emph{offline} training of a Faster R-CNN is performed.
+The network will detect regions of interests (ROIs), and eventually classify them as pallet candidates using a separate CNN.
+Once training is complete (\emph{Phase 3}), the pallet detection module trained in the previous step is coupled with a Kalman filter-based tracker, which is used \emph{online} to match potential pallet detections over time.
 The novelty of this step is that, instead of immediately accepting a potential pallet, the decision can be deferred until sufficient confidence in the candidate is achieved, reducing the chance to pursuit a false positive and stabilising true positives in case of a temporary occlusion or sensor noise.
-On the other hand, if the candidate's confidence falls below a certain threshold or the it disappears for a several frames, the candidate pallet is just discarded.
+On the other hand, if the candidate's confidence falls below a certain threshold or the it disappears for a several frames, the candidate pallet is just discarded. }